john-azzaro/-Functional-Programming-from-the-Beginning/README.md

   }
 ```

+## MAKE A COPY of objects to mutate it INTERNALLY.
-IN order to avoid mutating order, you need to create a copy of the order object.
-Use the spread operator (...) to copy the object and then do what you want with that object
+In order to avoid mutating order, you need to create a copy of the order object.
+Use the spread operator (...) to copy the object and then do what you want with that object.
+When you do this, you can mess with that copied object all you want and you will NOT create a side-effect on the outside program.
+This should be done when you write a function that recieves data structures since it should be treated as read-only no matter what.
 ```JavaScript
   function processOrder(order) {
     let processedOrder = {...order}        // copy of the order object made for internal use.